How to Apply

 Applications are most competitive when the priority deadlines are met.

 1. WSU Graduate School Application.
-This is an electronic application that requires a $75.00 application fee.
-It cannot be waived.
+This is an electronic application that requires a $90.00 application fee.
+The department does not offer application fee waivers.

-2. Statement of Professional Goals: This document can be uploaded to the online application form.
-Please address such issues as interests, anticipated thesis research or areas of research interest, career objectives, experiences in research and teaching, and financial ability.
+2. Statement of Professional Goals: Please address such issues as interests, anticipated thesis research or areas of research interest, career objectives, experiences in research and teaching, and financial ability.

 3. Resume/CV.